 This mode applies only to an AP that supports DL-MU-MIMO or DL-OFDMA.
 The AC associated with the EDCAF that gains an EDCA TXOP becomes the primary AC.
 TXOP sharing is allowed when primary AC traffic is transmitted in a VHT MU PPDU or an HE MU PPDU and resources permit traffic from secondary ACs to be included, targeting up to four STAs if it is transmitted in the VHT MU PPDU.
 The inclusion of secondary AC traffic in a VHT MU PPDU shall not increase the duration of the VHT MU PPDU beyond that required to transport the primary AC traffic.
 The inclusion of secondary AC traffic in an HE MU PPDU is described in 27.10.4 (A-MPDU with multiple TIDs) 10.22.2.7 (Multiple frame transmission in an EDCA TXOP) (#9860).
 If a destination in a VHT MU PPDU is targeted by frames in the queues of both the primary AC and at least one secondary AC, the frames in the primary AC queue shall be transmitted to the destination first, among a series of downlink transmissions within a TXOP.
 The decision of which secondary ACs and destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and out of scope of this standard.
 For an HE MU PPDU, the inclusion of secondary AC traffic in the HE MU PPDU shall not cause the TXOP limit of the primary AC to be exceeded.

+10.22.2.11 Retransmit procedures

+10.22.2.11.1 General

 TGax Editor: Please insert the following paragraph at the end of the subclause: (#9859)

-TB
+If an HE STA does not successfully receive the corresponding acknowledgement frame in response to the MPDU sent in an HE TB PPDU, the short retry counters and long retry counters for the associated EDCAF are not changed.